 - Toast the almonds until they are a light golden colour in a dry frying pan over a medium-high heat.
 Keep them moving to prevent burning.

 - Add garlic, basil leaves, a pinch of salt and a drizzle of oil to a pestle and mortar and grind until creamy.

 - Add the almonds and grind until they start to combine.
 You should have a creamy yet slightly chunky consistency.

 - Coarsely chop the sun-dried tomatoes and add them to the mixture and squash them gently into the mixture.

-- Drizzle the remaining olive oil and combine into a creamy paste.
+- Add in the grated Parmigiano Reggiano and drizzle the remaining olive oil.
+Combine into a creamy paste.
 We recommend leaving it a little rustic.

 - We recommend eating straight away, but you can always place in clean mason jars and store in the refrigerator for up to a week.

 - When you’re ready to eat, simply heat the pesto in a saucepan, and toss with freshly cooked pasta.
 We recommend pairing with a Puglian favourite like orecchiette.

 Chef’s tip: If you don’t have a pestle and mortar at home you can use a food processor.
 Just remember that pesto is meant to have some character and bite, so be sure to not over grind.

 Have you tried our red pesto recipe?
 Tag your creations on social media with #pastaevangelists.

 At Pasta Evangelists, we bring a taste of Italy to your kitchen.
 Prepared using the freshest ingredients, our gourmet pasta dishes are perfect for those looking to enjoy restaurant-quality meals, delivered to your door, and ready in under five minutes.
 Order from our weekly menu today, and we’ll offer you 25% off your first delivery - simply enter the code BLOG25 at checkout.